dmitriano/Awl/README.md

 ## Using GCC sanitizer

-To enable GCC sanitizer uncomment corresponding lines in CMake\AwlConfig.cmake.
+To enable GCC sanitizer uncomment corresponding lines in `CMake\AwlConfig.cmake`.

 ## Running the tests on Windows and Linux